Reconsidered: Books by Victor Grossman

 in consumer goods and people had to stand in line for everything.
 On the

-other hand, they had apartments, excellent health care, excellent education,
+other hand, they had jobs, apartments, excellent health care, excellent

-retirement: lives of constant stress for all but the most wealthy.
+care, housing, education, retirement: lives of constant stress for all but

 At a time when the USA is torn by political dysfunction, enormous wealth

-gaps, an incipient race war, public health disasters, and skyrocketing crime
+gaps, crushing debt, an incipient race war, public health disasters, mass

-born of poverty and hopelessness, it is worth knowing that other systems are
+of incarceration, it is worth knowing that other systems are possible and

-devoted to the well-being of its entire population, and all this
+government that was devoted to the well-being of its entire population, and

-while never attacking even one other country.
-Compare to the USA which
+all this while never attacking even one other country.
+Compare to the USA

-devotes itself exclusively to making the already-rich ever richer at the
+which devotes itself exclusively to making the already-rich ever richer at

 countless other countries, causing untold chaos, misery, and death.